aregtech/areg-sdk/docs/DEVELOP.md

 helloservice/twothreads/src/Makefile
 ```

-We'll use `make` default settings of `areg-sdk` to build the projects, but will not go deep and escape flooding by demonstrating only one case.
+We use `make` default settings of `areg-sdk` to build the projects.
+To avoid flooding we'll not go deep in `Makefile` and demonstrate only one case.
 For more details, see identical content of every `Makefile` in the [00_helloservice](../examples/00_helloservice) and make a copy by removing _"00_"_ prefix:

 ```shell
 helloservice_BASE       := $(AREG_EXAMPLES)/helloservice